-Retinal drug delivery for next-generation therapies
+Advancing retinal delivery for next-generation therapies

-Cell and gene therapies are reshaping ophthalmology, but many existing delivery techniques are not designed to meet the scale, precision and clinical demands these advanced therapies require.
+Cell and gene therapies are reshaping ophthalmology, but many existing delivery techniques are not designed to meet the scale, precision and clinical demands these therapies require.

-The retinal delivery bottleneck
+Why retinal delivery is becoming a bottleneck

 As ophthalmic pipelines shift toward biologics, cell and gene therapies targeting the back of the eye, existing retinal delivery approaches are being pushed to their limits.
 Larger molecules, procedural complexity, and scalability challenges are exposing the limitations of current techniques.